 I am the third of three boys.
 I was born in the Caribbean and lived there until the age of 24, when I moved to New York, NY.
 People seem to put a lot of emphasis on race when it comes to sarcoidosis statistics, so for the benefit of the curious (although I fail to see what race has to with it), my ethnic break down is as follows.
 French, Dutch, English, Carib Indian, Chinese and I am sure some black in the mix somewhere.
 When people meet me for the first time, they are shocked that I am from the Caribbean, well, because I am not black.
 My accent also throws them off as I went to catholic schools run by Irish Priests, so I was told that my accent sounds “BBC British” (whatever that means), South African, Irish and even Egyptian.

-A few people asked me about my religious beliefs and all I can say is that I was brought up Roman Catholic, went to catholic primary and secondary schools, but I am not a practicing catholic.
+A few people asked me about my religious beliefs and all I can say is that I was brought up in a house that never focused on religion, but I went to catholic primary and secondary schools, and I am not a practicing catholic.
 I follow no religion, but instead I glean what I think are the positive messages from all religions.
 I therefore think of myself as a spiritual man and the universe is my church.

 All of my life I always had that feeling that something just wasn’t right with me physically.
 I went to many doctors that made a guesstimation that I had many different things wrong with me from Tourette’s syndrome to my imagination.
 They would run tests for what they thought was wrong with me only to come back that I was a very healthy man and nothing was wrong with me, and look at me as if I were a hypochondriac.

-In late 2002, I went out to Colorado and never adjusted to the altitude very well.
+In late 2002, I went out to Colorado to an altitude of 9,500 feet and never adjusted to the altitude very well.
 I started feeling ill and went to a doctor who said I had double pneumonia and severe altitude sickness.
 I was sent back to the hotel and had oxygen delivered.
-I left Colorado early, two days later and headed back to home, which was in Virginia at the time.
+I left Colorado early, two days later and headed back home, which was in Virginia at the time.